Fri, 22 Dec 2017

 An orthogonal polygon is simply one whose angles are all right angles.
 All rectangles are orthogonal polygons, but there are many other types.
 For example, here are examples of orthogonal decagons:

 If you ignore the lengths of the edges, and pay attention only to the direction that the corners turn, the orthogonal polygons fall into types.
 The rectangle is the only type with four sides.
 There is also only one type with six sides; it is an L-shaped hexagon.
-There are four types with eight sides, as shown in the illustration.
+There are four types with eight sides, and the illustration shows the eight types with ten sides.

 Contributing to OEIS was a life goal of mine and I was thrilled when I was able to contribute the sequence of the number of types of orthogonal !!2n!!-gons.